The Breakdown of the Control Mechanism in ICSID Arbitration, 1989 Duke Law Journal 739 (1990)

 Date of Authorship for this Version

 Reisman, W. Michael, "The Breakdown of the Control Mechanism in ICSID Arbitration" (1990).
 Faculty Scholarship Series.
-Paper 874.
+874.